ABout

 Practices

-Please sign in at each practice on the whiteboard so we have record of who attended.
+We have a sign in at each practice so we have record of who attended.
 The team will tack up the practice horses together and will be in charge of untacking the horses as a team.

 • New dates will be posted in the Slack app (Ask Coach Annemarie to be added to slack or Miss Julie if not on Slack)